theapplegates/sql-testing/README.md

 Sequoia PGP
 ===========

+Sequoia is a complete implementation of OpenPGP as defined by [RFC 9580] as well as the deprecated OpenPGP as defined by [RFC 4880], and various related standards.

+OpenPGP is a standard by the IETF.
+It was derived from the PGP software, which was created by Phil Zimmermann in 1991.

-Sequoia is a cool new OpenPGP implementation.
-It consists of several crates, providing both a low-level and a high-level API for dealing with OpenPGP data.
+Sequoia consists of several crates, providing both a low-level and a high-level API for dealing with OpenPGP data.

 Low-level API
 -------------

 The low-level API can be found in the [openpgp](./openpgp) crate.
-This crate
-aims to provide a complete implementation of OpenPGP as defined by RFC 4880 as well as several extensions (e.g., RFC 6637, which describes ECC cryptography for OpenPGP, and RFC 4880bis, the draft of the next OpenPGP standard).
+This crate aims to provide a complete implementation of OpenPGP as defined by [RFC 9580] as well as the deprecated OpenPGP as defined by [RFC 4880].
 This includes support for unbuffered message processing.

 The [openpgp](./openpgp) crate tries hard to avoid dictating how OpenPGP should be used.
 This doesn't mean that we don't have opinions about how OpenPGP should be used in a number of common scenarios (for instance, message validation).

 High-level API
 --------------